Kashgar / Karakul Lake / Hotan / Ala'er / Kucha / Urumqi

 No documents found.

-You will get to Karakul Lake around noon time.
-After lunch, throw yourself into the breathtaking scenery of the lake and its surrounding.
-With an altitude of 3600m, Karakul Lake is one of the most beautiful alpine lakes in Central Asia.
-It welcomes visitors with stunning views of pristine lake nestled against Pamirs mountains which provide an azure backdrop as they are covered with snow all year around, including three gigantic mountains - Muztagh Ata (7546m), Kongur Tagh (7649m) and Kongur Tiube (7530m).
+You will get to Karakul Lake around noon.
+After lunch, throw yourself into the breathtaking scenery of the lake and its surroundings.
+With an altitude of 3600 meters, Karakul Lake is one of the most beautiful alpine lakes in Central Asia.
+It welcomes visitors with stunning views of pristine lake nestled against Pamirs mountains which provide an azure backdrop as they are covered with snow all year around, including three gigantic mountains - Muztagh Ata (7546 meters), Kongur Tagh (7649 meters) and Kongur Tiube (7530 meters).
 From other sides, there is a mixture of boundless grasslands, deserts and valleys.
 A few Kirghiz nomads put their yurts and graze their herds of sheep, horses and camels near the lake.
 Take your time to wander around the lake to enjoy the landscape and take photos until returning time.

 Drive the same way back to Kashgar, and have a good rest in Kashgar city.